rjorton/ICTV-ReportChapters/README.md

 See discussion under family description.
 ```

 With the text 'family description' being a hyperlink to the corresponding section on the family page.
 This is where the anchors come in.
-To utilise an anchor to say the Virion section of the *Flaviviridae* chapter use the below hyperlink (note the #Virion at the end - the name of anchor assigned preivously to the Virion heading):
+To utilise an anchor to say the Virion section of the *Flaviviridae* chapter use the below hyperlink (note the #Virion at the end - the name of anchor assigned previously to the Virion heading):

 [https://talk.ictvonline.org/ictv-reports/ictv\_online\_report/positive-sense-rna-viruses/w/flaviviridae#Virion](https://talk.ictvonline.org/ictv-reports/ictv_online_report/positive-sense-rna-viruses/w/flaviviridae#Virion)